shawyunz/XampleUI/README.md

 ### :memo: ​Notes

-- As I cut the icons and images on my own, so the value of margin or padding in the same row or column might not be consistent.
+- Margin or padding in the same row or column might not be consistent (as a rookie image cutter).
-- The list page items have different size, no idea about how to implement it into an infinite list (tried to make an uneven list before though).
-- According to the license, the font files are not uploaded on Git (related code cleaned from latest repo).
-- Cropping and editing images really took a lot of time.
+- Different item size makes it difficult to turn into an infinite list.
 - Pin a screenshot ([Snipast](https://www.snipaste.com/)) made UI QA easier.
+- Cropping and editing images are time-consuming.
 - Rendering a video requires a better CPU.
+- Font in "this" page is different from the gif above (By the font license, font files are not pushed).